-All YMCA school-age child care staff members are certified in CPR, standard first aid, and emergency procedures.
 Counselors also receive 40 hours of additional training in topics such as conflict resolution, child-abuse prevention, Stewards of Children national certification training, diversity, program development, group management, anti-bullying, team building, and developmental assets.

 No matter our age, we are students, too.
 Continuing education is required of all child care staff to maintain certifications.